 If you suspect that your loved one is struggling with depression, there are practical things you can do to support them.

-- Start with open and honest communication, expressing your concerns, and offering your help.
+- Start with open and honest communication.
+Express your concerns.

-- Encourage them to seek professional help and provide resources such as helplines or websites.
+- Encourage them to seek professional help.
+Provide resources such as helplines or websites.

-- Be a good listener and demonstrate empathy, understanding, and patience.
+- Be a good listener.
+Demonstrate empathy, understanding, and patience.

 - Above all, remind them that they are loved and that their depression does not define them.